RubensSI/estagio01/README.md

 ## Objetivos Específicos

-Desenvolver um jogo de plartaforma baseado no jogo Geometri Dash, onde o usuário pode clicar para aplicar uma força, onde essa força define a distâcia do salto.
+Desenvolver um jogo de plartaforma baseado no jogo Geometry Dash, onde o usuário pode clicar para aplicar uma força, onde essa força define a distâcia do salto.

 ## Enredo do personagem